Computing analytic Bayes factors from summary statistics in repeated-measures designs: Simulation

 \section{Simulation}

-In this section, we report the results of a simulation study that was designed to benchmark the performance of the analytic Bayes factor in Proposition \ref{mainTheorem} against two other repeated-measures Bayes factors: the BIC approximation of \citet{faulkenberry2020} and the JZS Bayes factor of \citet{rouder2012}.
+In this section, we describe a simulation study that we performed to benchmark the performance of the analytic Bayes factor in Proposition \ref{mainTheorem} against two other repeated-measures Bayes factors: the BIC approximation of \citet{faulkenberry2020} and the JZS Bayes factor of \citet{rouder2012}.
 In this simulation, we used randomly generated datasets that represented several different types of repeated-measures structure.
 Specifically, our datasets were generated from the linear mixed model

 where $\mu$ represents a grand mean, $a_j \sim \mathcal{N}(0,\sigma_{a})$ represent each of the $k$ randomly drawn treatment effects, $\pi_i \sim \mathcal{N}(0,\sigma^2_p)$ represent each of the $n$ randomly drawn participant effects, and $\varepsilon_{ij} \sim \mathcal{N}(0,\sigma_{\varepsilon}^2)$ represent the normally-distributed error terms.
 For convenience and brevity of exposition we set $k=3$, though we saw similar results with other values of $k$.
 Also, without loss of generality we set $\mu=0$ and $\sigma_{\varepsilon}=1$.
 We then systematically varied the following components of the model: